Don't Call Me Spinster

 Don't Call Me Spinster (Spanish: No me digas solterona) is a 2018 Peruvian comedy film directed by Ani Alva H, starring Patricia Barreto, Angélica Aragón, Flavia Laos and Gino Pesaressi, with André Silva, Javier Saavedra and Marisol Aguirre in supporting roles.

 Plot

-Located in modern Lima, Peru; No me digas solterona tells the story of thirty-something-single businesswoman Patricia, believes that her boyfriend is going to propose to her.
+Located in modern Lima, Peru; No me digas solterona tells the story of a thirty-something-single businesswoman, Patricia, who believes that her boyfriend is going to propose to her.
 Instead, he asks for a "break" in their relationship.
 She's forced to return to live with her loving and wise over-protective mother; Tencha, and to listen to everyone's opinion of what she ought to do next.